Graduate Program

 UC San Diego requires academic transcripts, including a GPA, from each college-level institution you have attended.
 Qualified applicants are expected to have sound knowledge of undergraduate physics (mechanics, electromagnetism, thermodynamics, quantum mechanics) and mathematics, and have completed at least one (1) upper-division (junior/senior level) laboratory or computational course.
 Coursework and research experience in Astronomy is desirable but not required.
 You must also satisfy all requirements for graduate admissions set by UC San Diego's Graduate Division.

-The GRE Physics exam is not required for admission to the Astronomy Ph.D. program, and the general GRE is currently under review to be waived.
-Applicants may submit Physics GRE scores as optional elements of their application, and these will be considered within the scope of academic preparation in our holistic review.
+The GRE General and Physics exam is not required for admission to the Astronomy Ph.D. program.
+Applicants may send GRE scores as optional elements of their application, and these will be considered within the scope of academic preparation in our holistic review.
 Applicants who do not submit scores will not be penalized in any way.
 To learn more about why GRE scores are optional for this program, see Miller et al. (2019).

 A test of English language proficiency is required for international applicants whose native language is not English and who have not studied full-time for one uninterrupted academic year at a university-level institution in which English is the language of instruction and in a country where English is a dominant language.
 The English language proficiency requirement may be satisfied by completing one of the following: